Want to know how to solve the problem of a Midea fridge that is not cooling? Read our article here…

 6. Thermistor

-Check the resistance of the thermistor in conjunction with the temperature of the fridge by testing it with a multimeter.
+Check the thermistor’s resistance in conjunction with the fridge’s temperature by testing it with a multimeter.
 If the resistance does not change as the fridge’s temperature changes, the thermistor is bad.

 Without the thermistor, the control board of the fridge will not be able to send voltage to the compressor and evaporator fan motor to operate as they should.
 So the fridge will not cool.